-Dejan Bojic is director of smart cities for NEC Europe, which led on the project, and says wireless and connectivity learnings were part of the reasoning for the pilot, as much as exploring the potential for smarter, more efficient waste collections.
+Dejan Bojic, director of smart cities for NEC Europe, which led on the project, says wireless and connectivity learnings were part of the reasoning for the pilot, as much as exploring the potential for smarter, more efficient waste collections.

 “You want to understand what kind of connectivity will fall over and not meet your needs.
 It’s something that you need to fully grasp, so connectivity was a big thing.

 “In terms of setting up the sensors in lots of locations, that was easily done.
 We put sensors on 30 bins and started collecting data within 24 hours.
 We also ran some visualisations and analysed the data to answer key questions about how fast the bins fill in different locations and the part that weather and other variables play in relation to the speed of filling.”